klizhentas/notes/culture.md

 These principles are enforced either implicitly using the system of reward and punishment or explicitly during hiring, performance evaluation processes and organizational structure.

-There are many ideas about good and bad company culture, suggestions on how to build one and many stories about different experiments conducted by company leaderships.
+There are many ideas about good and bad company cultures, suggestions on how to build one and many stories about different experiments conducted by companies, very often conflicting with each other.

-I was always curious about the whole space, mostly because I encountered statements declared as truths, while being very subjective and questionable.

 For example, some consider "Customer first" to be a bad core value while "No Bullshit" to be a good one.
+Why is that so?

-In the spirit of questioning everything I wrote down my main concerns about the general idea, some cautinary tales and personal experiences I had with implementations go wrong and propose an alternative approach.
+In the spirit of questioning everything I wrote down my main concerns about the general idea, some cautionary tales and personal experiences I had with implementations of corporate cultures that go wrong and propose an alternative approach.

 ## Why have special corporate culture at all?